amitbinu/yummy-Restaurant-Finder/README.md

 # Yummy-Restaurant Finder

-An android application that helps the user to choose a restaurant based on what food they want to eat.
+An android application that helps the user to choose a restaurant based on what food they want.

 When the application is launched, it will first show the top 10 most popular restaurants near the user.